nastassiatardy/time-reversal/README.md

 ### Changing parameters

-The number of antennas can be modified in the `Emission` class, positions are automatically computed.
+The number of antennas can be modified in the `Emission` class; their positions are automatically computed.

 ### Results